Copyright © 2008-2017 kgmcgowan

-McGowan is engaged in genre-bending performance, writing creative nonfiction, and working as an amateur private eye.
-Her practice is rooted in participatory observation, or what Katie calls invisible theater, through which she explores the boundaries of mind/body discipline and ideology.
-By conducting invisible theatre experiments—whether posing as the next cosmetic surgery victim or a hapless traveler looking for God —she is given entrée into cultures far removed from her own.
-These inquiries are then processed through a variety of media.
+Katie Grace McGowan's artwork explores empathy and affect.
+She engages in genre-bending performance, writing creative nonfiction, and working as an amateur private eye.
+Her practice is rooted in participatory observation, or what Katie calls invisible theater, through which she explores ideologies different from her own.

 Her performative and literary work has been presented at George Mason University (Fairfax, VA), The Museum of Contemporary Craft (Portland, OR), Galerija Kortil (Rijeka, Croatia), N'Namdi Center for Contemporary Art (Detroit, MI), among others.
 Her residency history includes Craft Advanced Research Projects Agency| CARPA, (Joshua Tree, CA); Udruga Filmaktiv (Rijeka, Croatia); and Prostor Plus (Rijeka, Croatia).
 Katie holds an M.F.A. from The University of Iowa in Intermedia as well as M.A. and B.A. degrees from Wayne State University, in English.